 While the study did find a negative effect on some breeding birds, it also suggests ways to mitigate that effect through wind turbine design and placement, explains Madhu Khanna, professor of agricultural and consumer economics in the College of Agricultural, Consumer and Environmental Sciences at the University of Illinois.
 Khanna is co-author of the study.

-“We found that there was a negative impact of three birds lost for every turbine within 400 meters of a bird habitat.
+“We found that there was a negative impact of three birds lost for every turbine within 400 meters (1,300 feet) of a bird habitat.
 The impact faded away as distance increased,” Khanna says.

 Overall, the researchers estimate that about 150,000 birds are affected by wind turbines in the U.S. every year.
 This includes both direct and indirect effects; that is, bird collisions with turbines as well as changes in bird habitat due to wind disturbances and other factors.
 The effects vary for different types of birds.
 When looking specifically at grassland birds, the researchers found fewer negative impacts than for other types of breeding birds.